 - Awards will be announced by March 20, 2020

 Cutting edge bioscience research is carried out in a variety of departments across the Berkeley campus.
-The scale and diversity of the bioscience enterprise offers great advantages, but factors such as the size and geography of the campus, and divisional and departmental boundaries can be detrimental to synergistic, cross-disciplinary interactions.
+The scale and diversity of the bioscience enterprise offer great advantages, but factors such as the size and geography of the campus, and divisional and departmental boundaries can be detrimental to synergistic, cross-disciplinary interactions.
 This program is intended to stimulate cross-disciplinary interactions at the grassroots level by providing funds for graduate students and postdoctoral fellows who wish to organize a campus research conference that crosses traditional disciplinary boundaries.

 General advice on organizing a local meeting can be found here.